-6 1/3 cups (2 bottles) of cold water
+- 6 1/3 cups (2 bottles) of cold water

-> A pint is the equivalent volume of a pound of water, so it’s good enough to use pound and pint interchangeably.
+A pint is the equivalent volume of a pound of water, so it’s good enough to use pound and pint interchangeably.
 Even the Mount Vernon historical estate recognizes this as the correct recipe, and I’m confident they know what they are talking about.
 But not all recipes use water.
 Some use black tea.
-The black tea tastes better and adds a nice earthiness to it, but water is the original ingredient.
+The black tea recipes taste great and add a nice earthiness to it, but water is the original ingredient.

-> Peach Liqueur Is Not Peach Brandy.
+Peach Liqueur Is Not Peach Brandy.

-> Another ingredient that can cause an issue is peach brandy.
+Another ingredient that can cause an issue is peach brandy.
 Brandy is a catch-all name for any spirit distilled from fruit.
 However, the word brandy is synonymous with specifically grape brandy distilled from grape wine; any fruit wine can be distilled into brandy.
 To differentiate the other fruits, it specified which fruit, so apple brandy is from apple wine or pear brandy from pear wine, peach from peach wine, etc. And these other fruit brandies are typically dry, 80-proof, un-aged spirits.

-> The problem is peach liqueurs, and peach schnapps will be marketed and sold as peach brandy when they are entirely different from real peach brandy.
+The problem is peach liqueurs, and peach schnapps will be marketed and sold as peach brandy when they are entirely different from real peach brandy.
 Again real peach brandy is dry and strong, almost like a peachy white rum.
 Real peach brandy is nearly impossible to find, making the issue worse in stores.
 I’ve only ever seen dry peach brandy as small craft distilleries in house stores.
 Christian Bros Peach Brandy is the closest I’ve found in most liquor stores.
 It’s pretty good.
 It’s brandy infused with peach flavors, but it’s pretty dry, 35% ABV, and the closest you will get taste-wise to an absolute peach brandy.
 That being said I really like this made with peach schnapps.